Universal Non-stabilizerness Dynamics Across Quantum Phase Transitions: Abstract

 \section{Abstract}

-Quantum magic and non-stabilizerness are important quantum resources that characterize computational power beyond classically simulable Clifford operations and are therefore essential for achieving quantum advantage.
-While non-stabilizerness has so far been investigated only at equilibrium, here we extend its dynamics to time-dependent drivings across quantum phase transitions.
-In particular, we show that the stabilizer Rényi entropies and the cumulants of the Pauli spectrum exhibit universal power-law scaling with the driving rate in slow processes.
+Quantum magic, or non-stabilizerness, is an important quantum resource that characterizes computational power beyond classically simulable Clifford operations and is therefore essential for achieving quantum advantage.
+While previous studies have explored non-stabilizerness dynamics in random circuits and under time-independent generators, here we extend the study of its universal dynamics to time-dependent driving across quantum phase transitions.
+In particular, we show that the stabilizer R\'enyi entropies and the cumulants of the Pauli spectrum exhibit universal power-law scaling with the driving rate in slow processes.
 Moreover, we show that the logarithmic Pauli spectrum is asymptotically Gaussian, implying a lognormal distribution for the Pauli spectrum values.
 Our results are explicitly demonstrated by exact results in the transverse-field Ising model and by analytical approximations in long-range Kitaev models.